German humour: Foreign perception

+Germans being stiff and humorless and German humor being dull and dry has become a popular German stereotype.
+There are many pop cultural references to the perceived lack of humor in Germany, a notable example being the South Park episode Funnybot.

 In a popular but criticised article in 2006, English comedian Stewart Lee put forward the theory that misconceptions about German humour among English speakers might derive from differences between the English and German languages.
 In German, new ideas are often named by creating compounds, sometimes resulting in long, quite specific words.
 Some English-language jokes, according to Lee, do not translate well because German grammar is different from that of English and there is not always a direct translation for a delayed punchline, one of the most common joke formats for English speakers, and such language-based humour.
-Direct translation is often possible, but is often perceived as artificial, and many puns are lost in translation.

 There has been harsh criticism of Lee's views, especially from academics.
 Linguist Mark Liberman states that in trying to eliminate stereotypes about German humour, Lee himself falls victim to "ethnic prejudice and [...] incoherent linguistic analyses" by basing his "opinions on unsupported and unexamined national stereotypes".
 Liberman also finds many possibilities for a "pull back and reveal" joke structure in German language.